dodgerogers/nucleus-core-ruby/README.md

 Nucleus is a framework to express and orchestrate business logic in a way that is agnostic to the framework.

-This gem is still very much in alpha, and a `nucleus-rails` will be created to handle the adaptation of Nucleus::View objects to the rails rendering methods.
+This gem is still very much in alpha, and a `nucleus-rails` gem will be created to handle the adaptation of Nucleus::View objects to the rails rendering methods.

 Here are all the classes Nucleus exposes.
 They have preordained responsibilities, can be composed together, and tested simply.